 In many cases, injuries caused by ATVs are life threatening and can result in permanent damage to the body.
 The most common types of ATV personal injuries include:

 - Spinal cord injuries

 Too Little Too Late

 The sheer number of ATV injuries has prompted some manufacturers to change their documentation or publish warnings.
 Unfortunately, these efforts have come far too late.

 If you have been injured by an ATV—or in any 4-wheeler, 3-wheeler, or other off-roading accident—it is important to understand your right to pursue compensation.
-Our Charleston personal injury lawyers will not allow the ATV industry to blame you for your accident.
+Our Charleston ATV accidents lawyers will not allow the ATV industry to blame you for your accident.
 We will explore every potential party and look for any who bear some responsibility for the accident.

 To help you mount the strongest possible case, we will conduct a thorough investigation of the events leading to your injuries and interview any witnesses to the accident.
 Any evidence that demonstrates the negligence or carelessness of another individual will then be used to pursue compensation through settlement negotiation our in a court trial.

 Meet Our Team